-Erick de la Barrera was the 2012-13 Fundación México en Harvard "Antonio Madero" Visiting Scholar at the David Rockefeller of Latin American Studies and the Department of Organismic and Evolutionary Biology.
-He is Professor of plant physiological ecology at the Center for Ecosystems Studies, Universidad Nacional Autónoma de México (UNAM).
+Erick de la Barrera was the 2012-2013 Fundación México en Harvard "Antonio Madero" Visiting Scholar at the David Rockefeller of Latin American Studies and the Department of Organismic and Evolutionary Biology.
+He is Professor of plant physiological ecology at the Institute for Ecosystems Studies and Sustainability, Universidad Nacional Autónoma de México (UNAM).

 He holds a B.S. from the Universidad de Guadalajara and a Ph.D. from the University of California, Los Angeles.